If you want people to take action and buy from you, you have to ask for the order. But surprisingly, most marketing messages don’t.

 And you need to include your call to action more than once in your sales letter.
 That’s because people skip around when reading.
 And your instructions should be so simple that a 12-year-old can follow them.
 That’s because busy, distracted readers often think at the level of children!

-Take a look at the postcard below.
-I received this from my local hospital.
+I received a postcard from my local hospital.
 I’m still scratching my head trying to figure out why they wasted advertising dollars on this campaign.

-They are notifying everyone about the arrival of two new doctors.
-And I think they’re looking for “consultations and surgical care” patients.
+The postcard was sent to notify everyone about the arrival of two new doctors.
+It also says, “They’re looking for consultations and surgical care patients”.